 Home is in an old song that you first heard in happy times.

 It’s a scent that brings back a good memory.
 Like your first boyfriend’s cologne.
-Frying fish like your Goan neighbors used to cook.
-Talcum powder from the baby you’re holding, reminds you of your own childhood.
+Frying fish like your Goan neighbours used to cook.
+Talcum powder from the baby you’re holding reminds you of your own childhood.

 But home isn’t just memories of pretty things.
 After all, memories are tangled messes but unique messes nevertheless.
 A room that is messed up exactly the way you define a mess, will feel like home.
 Is it clothes that fall out in bundles when you open the cupboard?
 Newspaper tatters?
 Food drippings on the refrigerator shelves?
 Or intricate pencil marks on the wall?
 The messes that we learn to live with, follow us loyally and make a bunch of bricks seem like home.